Brian Stokes Mitchell

 Al Hayman was known as the “Father of the Theatrical Syndicate” and was acclaimed for his exceptional business ability.
 As president of The Fund, he continued the work of predecessor Louis Aldrich to bring the dream of building a home for retired actors to reality.
 His business background made him an excellent fundraiser, inspiring donations toward The Actors Fund Home in Staten Island and guiding The Fund into a new century.

 Louis Aldrich had a long history of leadership in the area of actors’ organizations, dedicating his life to the concerns of the actors wage and working conditions.
 A well-known actor, Aldrich worked throughout the country.
 His passion for the welfare of actors intensified after he was injured in a hotel fire while touring.
 He served on the Board of Trustees and was elected first vice-president.
-His determination to establish a home for retired theatrical professional paved the way for what today is known as The Lillian Booth Actors Home.
+His determination to establish a home for retired theatrical professional paved the way for what today is known as The Actors Fund Home.

 Albert M. Palmer